vercel/vercel/packages/edge/docs/README.md

 ▸ **geolocation**(`request`): [`Geo`](interfaces/Geo.md)

-Returns the location information from for the incoming request
+Returns the location information for the incoming request.

 **`See`**